-If Kerala in South India is on your travel list, you definitely cannot miss the houseboat experience in the backwaters of Kerala.
+If visiting Kerala in South India is on your travel bucket list, you definitely cannot miss the houseboat experience in the backwaters of Kerala.
 Called God’s Own Country, Kerala is a paradise for nature lovers, and the Kerala backwaters only enrich the experience.
 In this blog, we explain the pros and cons of a houseboat experience, give you an overview of the prices, and introduce you to alternatives.

 What are the backwaters and what is a houseboat?

-The backwaters are well-known for their motorized houseboats which allow visitors to cruise through the calm waters.
+The backwaters are well-known for their motorized houseboats which allow visitors to take a scenic cruise through the calm waters.
 Originally, traditional boats called “kettuvallams” were used to transport spices, rice, and other goods through the backwaters.
 In the local language, “kettu” means “to tie or stitch” and “vallam” means boat.
 The name refers to the traditional construction method of these unique boats.
 Even today, the boats are made from anjili wood (wood of the jackfruit tree) and bamboo, and the planks are tied together with coconut or palm fibers – not a single nail is used in its construction!
-Today, the houseboats are a modern version of the kettuvallams.
+Today, the Kerala houseboats are a modern version of the kettuvallams.

 Rules for houseboats in the backwaters